 45. The prescribed LTV ratio shall be maintained on an ongoing basis throughout the tenor of the loan.

 E. Other Provisions

-46. For conduct related aspects and other instructions, the bank shall be guided by the instructions contained in [Reserve bank of India \(Commercial Banks - Responsible Business Conduct\), Directions, 2025.](#)
+46. For conduct related aspects and collateral management, the bank shall be guided by the instructions contained in [Reserve Bank of India \(Commercial Banks - Responsible Business Conduct\) Directions, 2025.](#)